mypoolin/pgupi/README.md

 ## Passing the parameters for opening the payment page

-The variables below have to be passed using POST request to the url given above with the following field names.
-The payment page will automatically open up as soon as you POST these on the above url.
+The variables below have to be passed using form (in html) with POST action to the url given above with the following field names.
+The payment page will automatically open up as soon as you submit the form (in html).

 * checksum (creation process is described below)
 * merchant_name (your merchant username)